My Rating - 4 out of 5 stars

 Book Review -

-When Death tells a Story, You Really Have to Listen.
+When Death Tells a Story, You Really Have to Listen.

 Australian author Markus Zusak wrote The Book Thief in 2005.
 This edition is published to celebrate the book's tenth anniversary, including the author's interview and some unknown facts about his writing process and take on the character's life.

-She starts acquainting with the people of Himmel Street and becomes a best friend with Rudy Steiner.
-He protected Liesel on more than one occasion and proved to be a loyal friend.
-They both play together and steal together.
-When the mayor's wife terminates Rosa's services, Liesel got angry and started stealing books from Ilsa Hermann's home library.
-But this was not the first time when she steals a book.
+When the mayor's wife terminates Rosa's services, Liesel gets angry and starts stealing books from Ilsa Hermann's home library.
+But this was not the first time when she stole a book.
 It all started way before she came to Molching.
 That's why Death refers to Liesel as The Book Thief.

-Hubermann's belonged to a poor part of Germany, so there were always some issues they were facing, but one night they faced an imminent threat when a stranger entered their house, Max Vandenburg.
-He was the son of Han's friend and a Jew.
-It was the time when Nazi parties following the order of Hitler; brutally killing Jews and helping one is a serious crime.
+It was the time when Nazi parties followed the order of Hitler; brutally killing Jews and helping one is a serious crime.
 But the Hubermann family gave shelter to Max, and Liesel got a new friend.
 A friend who hides in the basement for more than two years.

 Markus Zusak wrote a story that destroys the readers.
 I don't think anyone wanted to live in Nazi Germany, but the characters exist there and go through all up and down.
 Some characters are selfless, and some are confused and egotistical, but they all want to survive.
 Will they?
 Death will come after everyone, and you knew your beloved character would be going to die from the start.